kamicane/wrapup/README.md

 wrup --module ~/projects/moofx/lib/color.js
 ```

-Like --packages modules are resolved automatically by node, so you can cherry-pick easily:
+Like packages, modules are resolved automatically by node, so you can cherry-pick easily:

 ```
 wrup --module moofx/lib/color
 ```

-You can also assign a custom namespace, especially useful when requiring modules that are indices or mains.
+You can also assign a custom namespace, especially useful when requiring modules that are indices or mains:

 ```
 wrup --module ~/projects/moofx/lib/main.js moofx
 ```

-which is equivalent of
+...which is equivalent of

 ```
 wrup --package ~/projects/moofx